What is a ‘child of the family’ under the Inheritance Act?

-In order to bring a claim under the Inheritance (Provision for Family and Dependants) Act 1975, you must show you fall within one of the five categories of applicants.
+In order to bring a claim under the Inheritance (Provision for Family and Dependants) Act 1975, you must show you fall within one of the five categories of applicant.
 In broad terms these are:

 - former spouse;